Real Estate in Panama

 If you have not spent a lot of time in Panama, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When considering whether to buy or rent a home in Panama, it is important to consider a few factors such as budget, timeline, and lifestyle.
 Purchasing a home of your own can be a great investment and can provide much stability if you are planning on settling in Panama for a long period of time.
 However, if you are looking for short-term housing or don't have the budget for a purchase, renting can be a more cost-effective and flexible option.
-Ultimately, what is best for you will depend on your situation and goals," remarked one foreigner who made the move to Panama.
+Ultimately, what is best for you will depend on your situation and goals," said one expat in Panama.

 "We decided to rent.
 We sold everything we had in the US and want the freedom to move if we are ever inclined to do that.
 We rent furnished and love not worrying about maintenance or replacement of anything.
 Buying abroad can be tricky and I would encourage anyone buying to do due diligence.
 As for us, we are happy renting," remarked one member in Nueva Gorgona.